Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 6 *(9m)*
 - **Components**: V, S
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
-Up to three creatures of your choice that you can see within range must each make a CHAa Save.
+Up to three creatures of your choice that you can see within range must each make a CHA  Save.
 Whenever a target that fails this save makes an attack roll or a Save before the spell ends, the target must subtract 1d4 from the attack roll or save.
 **Using a Higher-Level Spell Slot.** You can target one additional creature for each spell slot level above 1.
 - **Classes**: Bard, Cleric, Warlock
 *(Source: PHB'24, page 245)*